Parotid duct: Relations

 The parotid duct lies close to the buccal branch of the facial nerve (VII).
 It is also close to the transverse facial artery.

 Running along with the duct superiorly is the transverse facial artery, and the upper buccal nerve.
 The lower buccal nerve runs inferiorly along the duct.

 Clinical significance

 Blockage, whether caused by salivary duct stones or external compression, may cause pain and swelling of the parotid gland (parotitis).

 Koplik's spots which are pathognomonic of measles are found near the opening of the parotid duct.

 The parotid duct may be cannulated by inserting a tube through the internal orifice in the mouth.
 Dye may be injected to allow for imaging of the parotid duct.

 History

-The parotid duct is named after Nicolas Steno (1638–1686), also known as Niels Stensen, a Danish anatomist (albeit best known as a geologist) credited with its detailed description in 1660.
-This is where the alternative name "Stensen duct" originates from.
+Niels Stensen (also known as Nicolas Steno), a Danish anatomist (albeit best known as a geologist) is credited with the first detailed description of the duct in 1660, hence the origin of its alternative name "Stensen duct".